 These scale development procedures focus on items, and EFA/CFA statistically try to mimic variance-covariance structure by creating models of the data with the same variance-covariance matrix.
 If we imagine that stimuli in a classic experimental design can influence the outcome of a study because of their order, then certainly the stimuli on a scale (i.e., the items) can influence the pattern of responses for items.
 This area of study is relatively unexplored, as easy randomization has only recently become available for researchers.
 In our study, we contribute the literature on in person versus online testing by exploring how paper and pencil formats compare to non-randomized online surveys.
 Because this literature is mixed, we provide multiple sources of evidence (p-values, effect sizes, Bayes Factors, and tests of equivalence) to determine if differences found are not only statistically significant, but also practically significant.
 Second, we expand to item randomization for online based surveys, examining the impact on item loadings to their latent variable, variance-covariance structure, item means, and total scores again providing evidence of difference/non-difference from multiple statistical sources.
 Finally, we examine these scenarios with a unique set of scales that have both dichotomous True/False and traditional Likert formats to explore how the answer response options might impact any differences found between in person, online, and randomized methodologies.

+Evidentiary Value

+talk about bayes, tost, etc.

 This is in the method section but also needs to jive with the intro and talk about BF and TOST because most audiences won’t know them: